 In addition to establishing a definition for RDI, the NSTC's National Strategic Overview for Research and Development Infrastructure laid out a strategic vision for Federal government investments that emphasized the importance of RDI in maintaining U.S. national security and economic competitiveness.
-The report further acknowledged the importance of integrating input from the R&D community, such as that NSF routinely receives from its advisory committees and the National Science Board, and from studies conducted by the National Academies of Sciences, Engineering and Medicine (NASEM).
-Recent NASEM reports2 continue to guide NSF's investments in new and established RI.
+The report further acknowledged the importance of integrating input from the R&D community, such as that NSF routinely receives from its advisory committees and the National Science Board, and from studies conducted by the National Academies of Sciences, Engineering and Medicine (the National Academies).
+Recent National Academies reports2 continue to guide NSF's investments in new and established RI.

 2 For example, National Academies of Sciences, Engineering, and Medicine.
 2021.
 Pathways to Discovery in Astronomy and Astrophysics for the 2020s.
-Washington, DC: The National Academies Press. https://doi.org/10.17226/26141; National Academies of Sciences, Engineering, and Medicine.
-2020.
-A Vision for
+Washington, DC: The National Academies Press.

 Continued investment in RI is critical for maintaining U.S. leadership in scientific research and innovation.
-RI is often the key ingredient that makes cutting-edge science and discovery possible and, consequently, demand is high.
+RI is often the key ingredient that makes cutting-edge science and discovery possible and, consequently, demand for both new RI and access to existing RI is high and growing.
 NSF's Mid-scale RI programs are many-fold oversubscribed and research communities across many STEM fields have released ambitious plans involving acquisition or construction of new infrastructure to support their science goals.
 Exciting and robust RI is essential to achieving equitable participation by all in careers in science and engineering.
 Programs associated with RI that engage and attract groups underrepresented in STEM must be a growing part of NSF's investment in RI, and likewise, investments in expanding the accessibility of RI may often be the key ingredients that help a broader cross-section of Americans engage in STEM research.